History of Psychology

 behavioral therapy, which successfully managed psychological ailments like phobias or

 obsessive-compulsive disorder (OCD).
-This treatment relied on reinforcement techniques such as
+This treatment relied on reinforcement techniques such as rewards or punishments to encourage desirable behaviors and ideas.

 The Emergence of Psychotherapy Techniques: Past and Present